AdobeDocs/commerce-contributor/src/pages/guides/code-contributions/pull-request-tests.md

 ### Static Tests

-Static Tests are a set of different checks that analyze every single file of the Magento code base separately.
-Most of them analyze the whole Magento code base, whereas some run only against the change set.
+Static Tests are a set of different checks that analyze every single file of the code base separately.
+Most of them analyze the whole code base, whereas some run only against the change set.

 ### Database Compare

-Database Compare is a test that compares the database schema and data between a freshly installed Magento instance (from the pull request code) and another instance that was upgraded to the PR code from the latest minor release version of Magento.
+Database Compare is a test that compares the database schema and data between a freshly installed instance (from the pull request code) and another instance that was upgraded to the PR code from the latest minor release version.

-### Magento Component Health Index
+### Component Health Index

-Magento Component Health Index is a test that analyses Magento code quality and calculates a weighted health index (100 is great, lower is worse) for each Magento Component (module).
+Component Health Index is a test that analyses code quality and calculates a weighted health index (100 is great, lower is worse) for each Component (module).
 The index is calculated based on three groups of indicators:

 -  [General code quality indicators (GCQI)](http://pdepend.org/documentation/software-metrics/index.html)
 -  Magento-specific code quality indicators (MSCQ)
 -  Legacy API usage indicators (LAI)

-Additional information on Magento Automated Testing can be found on the [Magento 2 project wiki](https://github.com/magento/magento2/wiki/Magento-Automated-Testing).
+Additional information on Automated Testing can be found on the [project wiki](https://github.com/magento/magento2/wiki/Magento-Automated-Testing).

 ## Running tests for a pull request